stackitcloud/stackit-cli/docs/stackit_argus_grafana_describe.md

   Get details of the Grafana configuration of an Argus instance with ID "xxx" in a table format
   $ stackit argus credentials describe --instance-id xxx --output-format pretty

+  Get details of the Grafana configuration of an Argus instance with ID "xxx" and show the initial admin password
+  $ stackit argus credentials describe --instance-id xxx --output-format pretty --show-password
 ```

 ### Options